WHAT: Walking tour of the historic East Ely Yard and Shop complex.

 7. There is no smoking allowed on the railway equipment or grounds except in designated smoking areas.

 9. Pets are not allowed on trains or on the tours.
 The railway is an industrial site that may have some grease, oil, or material fragments that are incompatible with your pet's paws.
+Service animals and their owners are always welcome.
+We recommend that you protect your service animal appropriately for an industrial setting.

 10. If you have a question, just ask any of the staff or volunteers.